-Soaking up a culture is not complete without really having tickled your tastebuds with the traditional cuisine of that place.
+Soaking up culture is not complete without really having tickled your tastebuds with the traditional cuisine of that place.
 And that is what I am going to do today.
 Let us take a culinary tour with my suggestions of 5 things to experiment with while in Dubai.

 Being nomadic tribes, the traditional Arabic food used to be cooked in a single pot on fires lit where their tents pitched.
-The flavours were rich with lots of spices and meat.
+The flavors were rich with lots of spices and meat.
 But this does not mean, that the vegetarians will get lost here.
 In my picks are two specific vegetarian dishes typical of the country.
 So, let’s not salivate more and take the journey together.

 1) Al Machboos

 A combination of Rice, Meat, Onions and lots of spices, this dish used to be prepared in those large pots that I spoke about earlier.
-The speciality ingredient here that one talks of is dried lemon or loomy.
-A favourite during festivals and weddings, this dish is very popular across the United Arab Emirates.
+The specialty ingredient here that one talks of is dried lemon or loomy.
+A favorite during festivals and weddings, this dish is very popular across the United Arab Emirates.
 The meat in this dish can vary between Chicken to Lamb meat, depending the occasion during which it is prepared.

 This is made with wheat and meat and has the traditional rich flavors that have been used for margination overnight.
 This dish is popular during the Ramzan months.
 The meat generally, used is lamb meat.
 The dish is served with a topping of the local ghee on it.